vlad17/vlad17.github.io/_posts/2017-01-24-semaphore-barrier.md

 # The Semaphore Barrier

-I wanted to share a an interview question I came up with.
+I wanted to share an interview question I came up with.
 The idea came from my operating systems class, where we were expected to implement synchronization primitives.

 Synchronization primitives can be used to coordinate across multiple threads working on a task in parallel.